hsevme/manage-test-users/README.md

 ## features

-Define test users in `cypress/fixtures/users.json` and
+Define test users in a json file and have them ready for some end-to-end tests.

-- register/delete them
-- login/logout
+Delete those users when tests are complete.

 ## installation